Purdue-CS193/homework-0-priyanka-soe/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Priyanka's First CS193 Homework

+- CS193 is more chill than my other classes
+- I get to learn more about using my computer!
+- it's fun yay

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for